awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-write.md

 ## Creating an Instance of KinesisVideoStream<a name="producersdk-cpp-write-create-stream"></a>

 You create the `KinesisVideoStream` object by calling the `KinesisVideoProducer::CreateStream` method with a `StreamDefinition` parameter\.
-The example creates the `KinesisVideoStream` in the `ProducerTestFixture.h` file:
+The example creates the `KinesisVideoStream` in the `ProducerTestFixture.h` file with the track type as video, and with track id as 1:

 ```
 auto stream_definition = make_unique<StreamDefinition>(stream_name,